-Josh Hamilton’s alcohol and cocaine addictions got the best of him last month when he suffered his third relapse as a major leaguer.
+Josh Hamilton addiction to alcohol and cocaine got the best of him when he suffered his third relapse as a major leaguer.
 His other relapses were mainly about alcohol, so the addition of cocaine to the mix could be a sign of an escalation.
 His bosses aren’t happy with him and it looks like he could be on the brink of even losing his career if he doesn’t turn himself around.